-The RIT-D applies in circumstances where a network problem (an "identified need") exists and the estimated capital cost of the most expensive potential credible option to address the identified need is more than \$5 million.
+The RIT-D applies in circumstances where a network problem (an "identified need") exists and the estimated capital cost of the most expensive potential credible option to address the identified need is more than \$6 million.

-The Australian Energy Regulator introduced the RIT-D requirement in November 2017.
-When the RIT-D process was introduced, works to address the assets in poor condition in the Preston area had already commenced.
-The works are structured in stages some of which are linked and must be completed before further work can be reassessed for prudency and changed if necessary.
-Such a point will be reached in November 2019 when the currently committed works are complete, which includes the decommissioning of P zone substation and the establishment of a new 66/22 kV Preston (PTN) zone substation.
+The Australian Energy Regulator extended the RIT-D requirements to cover asset replacement projects in November 2017.
+When this updated RIT-D process was introduced, JEN's works to address the assets in poor condition in the Preston area had already commenced.
+The works are structured in stages, some of which are linked and must be completed before further work can be reassessed for prudency and changed if necessary.
+Such a point will be reached in November 2021 when the currently committed works are planned to be completed, which includes the conversion of four 6.6 kV distribution feeders from EP zone substation to 22 kV.

-This report is based on the network that will exist in November 2019, and the needs identified for that network.
+This report is based on the network that will exist in November 2021, and the needs identified for that network.

-As required by the RIT-D process JEN considered the credibility of potential non-network options as alternatives or supplements for the EP zone substation replacement works.
-A Non-Network Options Screening Report (East Preston (EP) Conversion Stage 5 Non-network Options Screening report) was prepared to establish whether the currently proposed works could be changed in scope or otherwise altered in response to a non-network solution.
+As required by the RIT-D process, JEN considered the credibility of potential non-network options as alternatives or supplements for the EP zone substation replacement works.
+A Non-Network Options Screening Report, published on Jemena's website on 27 August 2020, was prepared to establish whether the currently proposed works could be changed in scope or otherwise altered in response to a non-network solution.